tc39/proposal-import-attributes/tag-security-and-privacy.md

 No.

 ## 2.12.
-What temporary identifiers might this this specification create or expose to the web?
+What temporary identifiers might this specification create or expose to the web?

 No identifiers.